trafi/states/State.md

 - States help us share solutions between platforms
 - States break down big problems to small pieces
 - States keep our code pure and easily testable
+- State make debugging easier with a single pure function

+## Why shouldn't I use states?
+- It's an unusual development flow
+- Overhead for very simple cases
+- Takes time and practice to integrate to existing code

 ## What is a state?